Mike Flanagan's unrealized projects: Inherit the Earth

 On December 7, 2016, Flanagan signed on to write and direct Inherit the Earth.
 On August 21, 2018, Kornél Mundruczó replaced Flanagan as director with Mundruczó's wife Kata Wéber writing a new script.

 Untitled interactive haunted house film

 By August 14, 2019, Amblin Entertainment hired Flanagan and Jeff Howard to co-write an "interactive haunted house film", with Alexandre Aja directing.

 Doctor Sleep prequel and sequel

 In October 2019, prior to the release of Doctor Sleep, Warner Bros. had enough confidence in the film that they hired Flanagan to script a prequel with the working title Hallorann, focusing on the character of Dick Hallorann.
 Following the disappointing box-office performance of Doctor Sleep, the project was scrapped.
 Flanagan also confirmed that he was interested in directing a sequel focused on Abra Stone, and that he had asked King, who was open to the idea.

+Untitled A Nightmare on Elm Street film

+In November 2019, Flanagan revealed he had a pitch for a Nightmare on Elm Street film, after the Wes Craven estate reaquired the rights to the franchise and begun taking pitches for a proposed film.
+In February 2023, Flanagan revealed that while he had developed a concept for the film and even discussed it with franchise star Heather Langenkamp, he admits to not knowing who to pitch his ideas to, citing complex franchise rights issues.
+By July 2026, Paramount Pictures had acquired the U.S. rights to the original screenplay for the first film from Craven's estate, with plans to adapt it into a reboot that would serve as the first film for its genre label, Paramount Primal; New Line Cinema, which has distributed all previous films in at least some capacity, retains international rights to the project.

 2020s

 Revival

 On May 8, 2020, Deadline Hollywood confirmed that Flanagan would write and direct a film adaptation of Revival in partnership with Intrepid Pictures.
 That July, Flanagan confirmed that he had completed the first draft of the screenplay, which was met with Stephen King's approval.
 However, he expressed doubt as to the likelihood of Warner Bros. greenlighting the project.
 On December 23, 2020, Flanagan confirmed that the adaptation was no longer in development, saying in conversation with Josh Boone on the podcast The Company of the Mad, "I stepped on the exact same landmine, and ended up in the exact same place...
 We should get together some day and share boards, and drafts, and scars.
 I kind of hit the same wall with it where it was just so expensive.
 Man, did I love it, though."